 When you don’t know what to give, simply give the gift of a good time.
 Teachers are busier than ever, and at the end of the school year, they finally have a chance to unwind and relax.
 Help them prepare for some much-needed downtime by creating a movie basket.
 Fill an empty tub with packages of microwaveable popcorn and candy, plus a gift card to a local theater chain.

 Another option is a gift card to a nearby coffee shop.
-Tuck it into a ceramic coffee mug specially designed for teachers.
-You can even have your child select the mug to make it a little more personal for your little one.
+Tuck it into a cute gift card box or small gift bag.
+Have your child make a handmade card to go with it!
 The idea is to surprise the teacher with something that shows how much you value and appreciate their efforts throughout the year.
 Any type of token — big or small — will mean the world to them.